freaug/ART3400/lab_arduino/week_one/readme.md

 * Resistor
 * LED

+[LED Reference](https://learn.adafruit.com/all-about-leds?view=all) - A helpful reference for more information on LEDs

 [In Class Activity 2](https://docs.arduino.cc/built-in-examples/basics/DigitalReadSerial) - Button Press, click on the link to see the circuit diagram and code for this example.

 #### Materials Needed: